-Once they know that they are in the right room all they want from you thereon in is a promise that everything you say, show and do will be completely relevant and personal to them.
+Good presentation skills will enable you to ensure that everything you say, show and do will be completely relevant and personal to them.
 Remember, they already live in a world of noise and anything which isn’t personal to them in some way will simply be filtered as more noise.

 3. Think like a ‘tweet’

-What difference will it make to their personal or professional lives?
+– Difference will what I have to say make to their personal or professional lives?

-If you want them to tweet your message to the rest of their department, the company or even the world when they leave your presentation what would the tweet say.
+If you want them to tweet your message to the rest of their department, the company or even the world, what would the tweet say.

 ‘Our Lloyds scholars programme offers unique financial and support packages for young people’ – LBG News

 ‘Today’s key question – how well do you separate the person from the performance?’ – Tony Richards

 ‘Facts in speeches must be correct.
 Mistakes will destroy your credibility’ – Andy O’Sullivan